hanabi/hanabi.github.io/Reference.md

 #### Reverse Order Ejection

 * It is also possible to do a *Reverse Order Ejection*, meaning that the blind-play will occur **after** the person with the critical card has a turn.
-* For an *Order Ejection* to work, the player must have three or more 1's to choose from.
+* For an *Order Ejection* to work, the player who initiates it must have three or more 1's to choose from.
 But a *Reverse Order Ejection* is more flexible in that it only requires two 1's.
 * For example, in a 4-player game:
   * Blue 1 is played on the stacks.
   * Alice clues Bob 1's, touching a 1 on slot 2 and a 1 on slot 3.